Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Experiments

-Furthermore, to demonstrate the statistical significance of the proposed model performance, we employ the Multiple Comparison with the Best (MCB) test procedure \cite{koning2005m3}.
+Furthermore, to demonstrate the statistical robustness of the proposed model performance, we employ the Multiple Comparison with the Best (MCB) test procedure \citep{koning2005m3}.
 This distribution-free test ranks the forecasting frameworks based on their performance across different datasets and computes the average ranks along with their critical distance.
-The model achieving the smallest average rank is regarded as the top-performing framework, and its critical distance is used as the benchmark for the test.
-The results of the MCB test, as depicted in Fig. \ref{fig:MCB_results}, highlight that the EnTransformer framework achieves the `best' rank (lower the better), followed by the TimeGrad and Transformer-MAF architectures.
-While the latter models demonstrate competitive predictive performance, the proposed EnTransformer offers a significant computational advantage.
-Specifically, EnTransformer requires only 5.38 seconds per training epoch on the Traffic dataset, achieving a 36.9\% reduction in training time compared to Transformer-MAF and an 82.1\% reduction relative to the highly resource-intensive TimeGrad framework (see Table \ref{table:training_time} in Appendix \ref{appendix_training_time} for details).
+The results of the MCB test, as depicted in Fig. \ref{fig:MCB_results}, indicate that the (A) Enformer and (B) GEnformer frameworks achieve the `best' ranks among their respective competitors based on the CRPS metric.
+The superior performance of GEnformer over its temporal counterpart explicitly highlights the importance of the spatial module.

+For multivariate temporal forecasting, while TimeGrad and Transformer-MAF demonstrate competitive predictive performance, the proposed Enformer offers a significant computational advantage.
+For instance, Enformer requires only 5.38 seconds per training epoch on the Traffic dataset, achieving a 36.9\% reduction in training time compared to Transformer-MAF and an 82.1\% reduction relative to the highly resource-intensive TimeGrad framework.
+Table~\ref{table:training_time} presents the average training time per epoch and average inference time for Enformer, along with two highly competitive baselines - TimeGrad and Transformer-MAF for the Traffic dataset under a similar setup \citep{tang2021probabilistic}.
+This demonstrates that Enformer is significantly more resource-efficient than current state-of-the-art probabilistic forecasting models.
+Similarly, GEnformer is lightweight compared to STGCN and DiffSTG, both of which are known for their high computational overhead.

-The forecast calibration of the proposed model on the test sets is qualitatively evaluated using PIT Q-Q plots.
+The forecast calibration of Enformer on the test sets of the temporal datasets is qualitatively evaluated using PIT Q-Q plots.
 Perfectly calibrated forecasts yield PIT values distributed as $\operatorname{Uniform}(0,1)$, corresponding to the $y=x$ diagonal.
-As shown in Fig. \ref{fig:PIT}, EnTransformer produces well-calibrated predictive distributions for the Electricity, KDD-cup, Taxi, and Wikipedia datasets, tightly aligning with the ideal diagonal.
+As shown in Fig. \ref{fig:PIT}, Enformer produces well-calibrated predictive distributions for the Electricity, KDD-cup, Taxi, and Wikipedia datasets, tightly aligning with the ideal diagonal.
 While the Solar and Traffic datasets exhibit minor deviations from the ideal uniform line, the model's overall probabilistic reliability remains robust across domains.